benanoob/simple_shmup_pico8/notes.md

     - design new turn animation ship
     - todo
         - [ ] check if bullets 8x8 need 1 x offset when flipped to maintain position
-        - [ ] ship definitely needs this offset for the cockpit to stay in position
+        - [x] ship definitely needs this offset for the cockpit to stay in position
+## 28/12/2025
+- fix animation